munafio/chatify/README.md

 # Chatify Laravel Package

-A Laravel package that allows you to add a complete user messaging system into your new/existing Laravel application with only a few easy steps.
+A Laravel package helps you add a complete real-time messaging system to your new / existing application with only one command.

-# Requirements
+# Prerequisites

 - PHP >=5.3.2.
 - Laravel >=5.4
 - Pusher Api Account.

+# Updates (2021-06-1)

+- New release v1.2.2, see [What's new](https://github.com/munafio/chatify/blob/master/CHANGELOG.md)

 # Features